njl/progcom/README.md

 The application picks up configuration from environment variables.
 I like to use the envdir tool, but you can set them however you like.
 A complete set of configuration values, reasonable for testing, are available in `dev-config/`.
-The exception is `MANDRILL_API_KEY`.
-You'll have to get your own one of those.

 You can install envdir via `brew install daemontools` on OS X, and `apt-get install daemontools` on Ubuntu and Debian.